todddangerfarr/sdcnd_p2_traffic_sign_classifier/README.md

 ![Preprocessing Visualization & Data Generation][image2-1]

 From these images you can see each of the various preprocessing and generation functions applied to a set of three images pulled from the training data set.
 While the color render is deeper on the normalized histogram image I decided to use the CLAHE method as this boosts contrast and image clarity while keeping an image color that more closely matches the original image.

 I then used these preprocessors and augmentation techniques to increase the overall size of the training set.
 Iterating through the training set I added two augmented images for each image increasing the total training images to 104397.
+Examples of these additional generated images can be seen below:

+![Generated Data][image2-2]

-However, I purposefully left the class imbalance as I felt that it was a good representation of the sign distribution that would be seen in a real world scenario.
-My intuition here is that I'd actually want a model to always predict slightly biased towards signs that are more frequently occurring.
-The updated class counts can be seen below:
+I purposefully left the original class imbalance intact as I felt that it was a good representation of the sign distribution that would be seen in a real world scenario.
+My intuition here is that I'd actually want a model to always predict slightly biased towards signs that are naturally more frequently occurring.
+The updated class counts and distribution can be seen

 ![Increased Class Distribution][image2-3]